 I sought help from local parenting educator Yvonne Gustafson (aka Dr. Y) when I was going through my toddler-related frustrations with my younger son, and I loved the way she gave me the understanding (and the words) I needed to navigate those very trying situations.
 So I asked Dr. Y., co-author of Tools for the Toddler Years if she would be willing to address some of YOUR frustrations too.
 I collected your comments and sent them to her.
 Here is her letter to you:

 Dear Real Mom Nutrition readers,

-I’ve been thinking of you and want to thank you again for your interest in Tools for the Toddler Years.
 The parenting challenges many of you shared in the comments are exactly the challenges that inspired us to write this book—which means, just to make sure you are hearing it, you are not alone.
 The challenges are common, they are normal, but nonetheless: challenges.

 As your comments reflect, young children have intense feelings and physical reactions, and while we treasure their uninhibited love and spontaneous joy, to be in the face of the big emotions that we have been taught to contain or avoid (like anger) can flood us with our own strong emotions.
 As children share their unfiltered response to inconvenience, hunger and tiredness, we can feel overwhelmed.
 This is when it is helpful to remember that young brains do not yet have the “hardware” to moderate intensity of expression.